CarolLu85/Turtle_race_day_19/README.md

 so to modify my code and make it more close to real-life situation, it would be better to use forward function.

-right now, the most difficult part for me to do an OOP project is to identify all the
+right now, the most difficult part for me to do an OOP project is to identify all the variables. it is really hard to tell which ones are objects, which ones are attributes now. i always got them messed up.